Appointment of special assistant PM’s prerogative: SC

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: The Supreme Court (SC) on Wednesday observed that appointment of special assistant is the prerogative of prime minister as it dismissed a petition against appointment of Zulfi Bukhari as a special assistant to the PM.
+LAHORE: The Supreme Court (SC) on Wednesday observed that appointment of special assistant is prerogative of prime minister as it dismissed petition against appointment of Zulfi Bukhari as special assistant to PM.

-The SC allowed Zulfikar Ali Bukhari aka Zulfi Bukhari to continue working as the Prime Minister’s Special Assistant on Overseas Pakistanis and Human Resource Development under certain restrictions.
+SC allowed Zulfikar Ali Bukhari aka Zulfi Bukhari to continue working as the Prime Minister Special Assistant on Overseas Pakistanis and Human Resource Development under certain restrictions.

 To it, the chief justice remarked that trichotomy of power was the foundational principle of democracy, however, it did not mean that the prime minister enjoyed unbridled or absolute powers and he could do whatever he liked.
 The court could examine whether such discretionary powers had been exercised properly, he explained.